-This freedom to shape one’s own path is what leads to all other outcomes, whether positive or negative.
+This freedom to shape one’s own path leads to all other positive or negative outcomes.

-People, in short, love to create, and it is the emotional driver of creativity that businesses are tapping into when they allow users to set up their own storefront, create and join sub-communities, or craft an online dating profile that really feels like them.
+People, in short, love to create, and it is the emotional driver of creativity that businesses are tapping into when they allow users to set up their storefronts, create and join sub-communities, or craft an online dating profile that feels like them.

-As in the physical world, however, that freedom and agency do not come without potential issues.
+However, freedom and agency do not come without potential issues as in the physical world.
 The freedom for users to present their authentic selves could be misused to imitate someone else.
 The creative leeway for sellers to brand their online shopfronts could be misused as an opportunity to lead buyers away to other platforms.

-The consequences of creativity, then, are emotional fulfillment – but also a serious threat to a business’s sustainability.
+The consequences of creativity, then, are emotional fulfillment and a serious threat to a business’s sustainability.

 The art of moderating art

-Understanding creativity as the driver of the value businesses can glean from UGC, however, has important consequences for how we might think about managing and moderating that content.
+However, understanding creativity as the driver of the value businesses can glean from UGC has important consequences for how we might think about managing and moderating that content.

 In the example of users being led off-platform, for instance, the immediate consequences might include revenue loss, as users transact outside of the platform’s channel, and reputational damage when users who are out of reach of the platform’s protections suffer losses.